-- Animal Bedding.
-Sawdust/wood shaving will be provided by the fair association for all animal exhibits.
-Other bedding must be provided by the exhibitor at their own expense. - 21.
+- be judged followed by breeding classes and then showmanship last. - 19.
+All animal exhibitors (including small animals such as cavies and birds) MUST present their animals to the judge except in championship classes and market animal classes.
+If exhibitors have two different animals being judged at the same time, they MUST make arrangements with the barn supervisor to have another animal exhibitor show the animals for them.
+Other family members who are not animal exhibitors may not show the animal. - 20.
+All animals shown at the fairs MUST be cared for humanely and have access to water, feed, and safe, comfortable housing.
+This is the responsibility of the exhibitor and any evidence of improper care will be cause for removal of the animal from the fair and forfeiture of premium money.
+All small animal and livestock exhibitors must sign a Small Animal or Livestock Animal Care Agreement.
+(Refer to sample on page 7 of this fairbook.) - Animal Bedding: Sawdust/wood shaving will be provided by the fair association for all animal exhibits.
+Other bedding must be provided by the exhibitor at their own expense. - 22.
 Stalls/pens for animal exhibits should be labeled with an exhibitor card (available at the fair) which lists the animal's breed, sex, age or date of birth, the name of exhibitor and organization that they represent.
 Signs listing farm names and "For Sale" signs may not be posted on the stalls/pens.
-Information about the sale of animals may only be posted in the area designated by the fair boards. - 22.
-Safety and Security.
-The fair associations will take every reasonable precaution for the safety and security of the exhibits and exhibitors, but will not be held responsible for loss, damage, or accidents that may occur.
-All exhibits are entered at exhibitor's risk. - 23.
-Baked goods (except gingerbread houses) and egg exhibits become the property of the Fair Association and are disposed of at the end of the fair with the exception of the decorated cakes that are sold during the cake auction. - 24.
-Milk produced by cattle on exhibit at the Rosholt Fair is not fit for human consumption because the Fair Association does not have the facilities for keeping milk properly cooled. - 25.
+Information about the sale of animals may only be posted in the area designated by the fair boards. - 23.
+Safety and Security: The fair associations will take every reasonable precaution for the safety and security of the exhibits and exhibitors, but will not be held responsible for loss, damage, or accidents that may occur.
+All exhibits are entered at exhibitor's risk. - 24.
+Baked goods (except gingerbread houses) and egg exhibits become the property of the Fair Association and are disposed of at the end of the fair with the exception of the decorated cakes that are sold during the cake auction. - 25.
+Milk produced by cattle on exhibit at the Rosholt Fair is not fit for human consumption because the Fair Association does not have the facilities for keeping milk properly cooled. - 26.
 Removing exhibits from the fair prior to the published release time may result in forfeiture of premiums.
 Exhibit is defined as the items described on the judge's sheet plus any ribbon and signs/labels required with the exhibit (see No. 21) and any decorations used in the club herdsmanship competition.
-Refer to Judging Schedules for dates and times that exhibits are released. - 26.
-Amherst & Rosholt Fair Exhibit Removal: All nonperishable exhibits displayed in the youth exhibit building at the Amherst Fair must be removed by 7:00 p.m.
+Refer to Judging Schedules for dates and times that exhibits are released.

+- 27. Amherst & Rosholt Fair Exhibit Removal: All nonperishable exhibits displayed in the youth exhibit building at the Amherst Fair must be removed by 6:00 p.m.
 Sunday.
 Rosholt Fair exhibits must be removed by 6 p.m.
 Monday.
 Any exhibit not removed by the deadline will be taken to the Portage County Extension Office and held for one month.
 After one month, any exhibits not picked up become the property of the Amherst or Rosholt Fair Associations and will be disposed of as deemed appropriate.
-If an exhibitor is unable to pick up their exhibits from either fair, they should make arrangements for someone else to pick up their exhibits. - 27.
-Cleaning Pens/Stalls: At the close of the fair, all stalls/pens, except those in the dairy barn, MUST be cleaned by the animal exhibitors.
-Failure to clean pens and stalls may result in forfeiture of premiums.

-- 28. The Portage County Youth Exhibit Committee reserves the final and absolute right to interpret these rules and regulations, and to arbitrarily settle and determine all matters, questions, and differences connected with an incident related to junior fair exhibits. - 29.
+If an exhibitor is unable to pick up their exhibits from either fair, they should make arrangements for someone else to pick up their exhibits. - 28.
+The Portage County Youth Exhibit Committee reserves the final and absolute right to interpret these rules and regulations, and to arbitrarily settle and determine all matters, questions, and differences connected with an incident related to junior fair exhibits. - 29.
 The Fair Boards reserve the right to change or eliminate premiums at any time.